noureldien/timeception/README.md

 #### Kinetics 400
-We will add all pretrained models for Charades by the end of May.
+We will add all pretrained models for Kinetics 400 by the end of June.

 ### License
 The code and the models in this repo are released under the GNU 3.0 [LICENSE](LICENSE).